 Work experience

 A range of experience is useful in areas such as hardware, operating systems, or software and if possible, you should tailor your experience to suit the career you'd like.
-You could create a skills portfolio to showcase your artistic work or your ability to code in programming languages as well as specific software tools you can use.
+It's helpful to create a skills portfolio to showcase your artistic work or your ability to code in programming languages as well as specific software tools you can use.

 Typical employers